sgorman/leercat/README.md

 what does it do?
 ================

-running it will look through all your followers then unfellow anyone who does not follow you back.
+running it will look through all your followers then unfollow anyone who does not follow you back.

 setup
 =====